Introduction: Musical Soda Can

 Step 7: Paint Second Layer

-I completely forgot to take pictures of this step but go ahead and cover the essential parts of the grenade in tape such as the speakers, on/off switch, aux cable, and indicator LED with painting tape and give it a nice finish of fresh spray paint, when in dries paint on the grenade graphics!
+I completely forgot to take pictures of this step but go ahead and cover the essential parts of the grenade in tape such as the speakers, on/off switch, aux cable, and indicator LED with painting tape and give it a nice finish of fresh spray paint.

 Step 8: Use